hmk81996/nosql-challenge/README.md

 Using datasets from the UK Food Standards Agency, I will evaluate some of the ratings.
 I will work from the hypothetical scenario that journalists and food critics would be able to use these evaluations to make decisions about which establishments to write about.

 # Methodology
 I will work in Jupyter Notebook and use MongoDB to import create the database, load data and create a collection.
-Using Mongo functions, I'll perform CRUD operations on the collection.
+Using MongoDB functions, I'll perform CRUD operations on the collection.
 Finally, to answer a series of key questions about establishments, I'll use Pandas to create DataFrames.

 ## Part 1: Database and Jupyter Notebook Set Up
 I imported all the data from the establishments.json file and created a **uk_food database** and a collection called **establishments** which I saved as a variable to use in future CRUD operations.